Iggy Azalea Receives A Disgusting Gift In The Mail And Calls For The FBI

 “Anyway *dry hurling* subject change?
 PLEASE,” she demanded.

-Azalea’s music video for her new single “Sally Walker,” will drop midnight EST time.
+Azalea’s music video for her new single, “Sally Walker,” will drop at midnight ET.
 This will be her first single released since “Kream,” her collaboration with Tyga in 2018.

-In 2014, Iggy went to No. 1 in the U.S. with her smash hit “Fancy” featuring British singer-songwriter Charli XCX.
+In 2014, Iggy went to No. 1 in the U.S. with her smash hit, “Fancy,” featuring British singer-songwriter Charli XCX.

-Her debut album, The New Classic, released in 2014, and peaked at No. 2 in Australia and Canada, No. 3 in the U.S. and New Zealand, and No. 5 in the U.K. She gained herself five Grammy nominations the following year — Best New Artist, Best Rap Album, Record Of The Year, and Best Pop Duo/Group Performance.
+Her debut album, The New Classic, released in 2014, and peaked at No. 2 in Australia and Canada, No. 3 in the U.S. and New Zealand, and No. 5 in the U.K. She gained herself five Grammy nominations the following year: Best New Artist, Best Rap Album, Record Of The Year, and Best Pop Duo/Group Performance.
 The album was re-released and was titled Reclassified.
-“Beg For It” featuring MØ and “Trouble” featuring Jennifer Hudson became the last two singles from the era.
+“Beg For It,” featuring MØ, and “Trouble,” featuring Jennifer Hudson, became the last two singles from the era.

-In August 2018, she released an EP, Surviving The Summer, which consisted of six tracks.
+In August of 2018, she released an EP, Surviving The Summer, which consisted of six tracks.
 This was her last project with Island Records.

-In 2015, she won Top Rap Song at the Billboard Music Awards as well as Woman Of The Year at the GQ Australia Men of the Year Awards the following year.
+In 2015, she won Top Rap Song at the Billboard Music Awards, as well as Woman Of The Year at the GQ Australia Men of the Year Awards the following year.

-Throughout her career, Azalea has collaborated with many artists — Tyga, Wiz Khalifa, Charli XCX, Jennifer Hudson, Rita Ora, T.I., Ellie Goulding, and Steve Aoki to name a few.
+Throughout her career, Azalea has collaborated with many artists, including Tyga, Wiz Khalifa, Charli XCX, Jennifer Hudson, Rita Ora, T.I., Ellie Goulding, and Steve Aoki to name a few.

 Since parting with Island Records, Billboard reported that Iggy said she signed a new deal with Empire worth $2.7 million.
 That Grape Juice announced that her second studio album will be titled In My Defense.
 No release date has been confirmed yet.
 Spin noted that she has a tattoo on her finger that says “distortion” on it.
 It’s a tattoo dedicated to her never-released second album, Digital Distortion.

-On Instagram, Iggy has over 12.9 million followers while on Twitter, she has over 7.92 million.
+On Instagram, Iggy has over 12.9 million followers, while on Twitter, she has over 7.92 million.